J-Emer/EngineLite/README.md

 - **ECS**: Entity Component System with many prebuilt Components
 - **Physics System**: Uses Aether.Physics2D.MG.
 - **UI Framework**: Panels, buttons, Labels (more to come).

+## Notes

+**This engine is still under active devlopment.
+API changes WILL happen**

+As of now no WIKI or documentation is avaliable untill a **stable** version is reached.